ucsd-progsys/liquidhaskell/docs/mkDocs/docs/plugin.md

 ## Getting started

-We offer a detailed "getting started" walkthrough in the form of a documented Haskell module.
+We offer a detailed "getting started" walkthrough in the form of a Haskell module with a lot of comments, written in prose.
 You can read it [here](https://github.com/ucsd-progsys/liquidhaskell/tree/develop/src/Language/Haskell/Liquid/GHC/Plugin/Tutorial.hs).

 ## Examples